 Liberians waited Wednesday to find out who would be their next president as officials continued to tally votes from the West African nation's runoff election.

 Former soccer star George Weah and Vice President Joseph Boakai were vying to replace President Ellen Johnson Sirleaf, who is stepping down after two terms, the maximum allowed under Liberia's constitution.

 The National Electoral Commission said on Facebook that the results would most likely be announced Thursday.

-The election commission said voter turnout was 56 percent - lower than the October 10 election in which Boakai and Weah were the top vote-getters, qualifying them for the runoff election.
+Poll workers said turnout appeared to be lower than it was in the October 10 election, in which Boakai and Weah were the top vote-getters, qualifying them for the runoff.

-Weah's running mate was senator Jewel Howard-Taylor.
-She is the ex-wife of former rebel leader and president Charles Taylor, who sparked Liberia's civil war in 1989 and is serving a 50-year prison sentence in Britain for his role in atrocities in Sierra Leone.
+Weah's running mate is Senator Jewel Howard-Taylor, the ex-wife of Charles Taylor, the former rebel leader and president who sparked Liberia's civil war in 1989 and is serving a 50-year prison sentence in Britain for his role in atrocities in Sierra Leone.

-Taylor still has supporters in Liberia, and his ex-wife is credited with helping Weah win key counties in the first round of voting.
+Taylor still has supporters in Liberia, and his ex-wife was credited with helping Weah win key counties in the first round of voting.

 If all goes smoothly, Liberia will see its first peaceful and democratic transfer of power in more than 70 years.